0xFABD32F/E-commerce/README.md

 ---

-## 🧭 Future Improvements
+## 🧭 Future Improvements and Updates

 * Implemeting a Shopping Assistant Agent with RAG
-* Adding a Read-Through cache to the Homepage to load the most viewed/trending products
+* Adding a Read-Through cache based on the most viewed/trending products to minimize database read operations
 * Payment Processing (see next section)
 * Add performance measures